Price Waterhouse Coopers Deloitte

 "Fitness for Purpose: Telecom needs to issue, inter alia, instructions to sales, installation, maintenance, fault investigation and repair involved with PSTS and/or CPE work that checks must be made to ensure the PSTS will meet or continue to meet the "fitness for purpose" requirements of the 1974 Trade Practices Act for the circumstances they are dealing with."

-In the final version Coopers & Lybrand have again left out the major issue of the service provided being ‘fit for purpose’ according to the 1974 Trade Practices Act (AS 946), the very issues that AUSTEL advised the Government would be addressed by Telstra in a commercial settlement process, with no need for an arbitration if it was proved that Telstra had acted outside of the 1974 Trade Practice Act.
-But once again, here we have the arbitrator accepting the Coopers & Lybrand report, even though it did not include any reference to what Telstra should be doing according to the Trade Practice Act.
+In the final version, Coopers & Lybrand have again left out the central issue of the service provided is ‘fit for purpose’ according to the 1974 Trade Practices Act (AS 946), the very issues that AUSTEL advised the Government would be addressed by Telstra in a commercial settlement process, with no need for an arbitration if it was proved that Telstra had acted outside of the 1974 Trade Practice Act.
+But once again, here we have the arbitrator accepting the Coopers & Lybrand report, even though it did not reference what Telstra should be doing according to the Trade Practice Act.

-Robert Nason has now been a senior executive in the Telstra Corporation for some time, including holding the position of Group Managing Director, Business Support and Improvement in 2014.
-In 2013 he was also appointed as Chairman of Foxtel, but before that, back in June 2010, I provided Mr Nason with a condensed draft version of this story and most of the Exhibits it refers to, in the hope that he could facilitate a resolution to my matters.
+Robert Nason has been a senior executive in the Telstra Corporation for some time, including holding the position of Group Managing Director, Business Support and Improvement in 2014.
+In 2013, he was also appointed as Chairman of Foxtel.
+Still, in June 2010, I provided Mr Nason with a condensed draft version of this story and most of the Exhibits it refers to in the hope that he could resolve my matters.
 Mr Nason has never responded.

 I refer to your letter dated 1 June 2010 addressed to Robert Nason, Group Managing Director of Corporate Strategy & Customer Experience.